Mashable

 SEE ALSO: Mahjong, Sudoku, free crossword, and more: Play games on Mashable What is Connections: Sports Edition?

 The NYT's latest daily word game has launched in association with The Athletic, the New York Times property that provides the publication's sports coverage.
-Connections can be played on both web browsers and mobile devices and require players to group four words that share something in common.
+The sports Connections can be played on both web browsers and mobile devices and require players to group four words that share something in common.

 This Tweet is currently unavailable.
 It might be loading or has been removed.

 If a player gets all four words in a set correct, those words are removed from the board.
-Guess wrong and it counts as a mistake — players get up to four mistakes until the game ends.
+Guess wrong and it counts as a mistake — players get up to four mistakes before the game ends.

 This Tweet is currently unavailable.
 It might be loading or has been removed.